Zhuoran29/RE_DESAL_US_IPCC/readme.md

+# Renewable Energy Powered Desalination in the US under climate change scenarios

-# Directory of this repositoy
+## Directory of this repositoy
+- Wind_resource: Include API to download wind hourly data from WindToolkit

 ## This program relies on a certain version of WaterTAP-REFLO packages, please install the package in order to run the models: